andytsai104/ses598-space-robotics-and-ai-2026/assignments/cart_pole_optimal_control/README.md

 </p>

 **Brief Summary**
-Reducing \(R\) matrix makes control effort cheap, allowing the controller to react aggressively to disturbances and keep the cart near \(x \approx 0\) for the full simulation duration.
+Reducing $R$ matrix makes control effort cheap, allowing the controller to react aggressively to disturbances and keep the cart near $x \approx 0$ for the full simulation duration.
 However, this leads to strong oscillations and large pole-angle deviations, with significant control-force spikes.
 The system remains stable overall, but the response is much less smooth.

 ---